 Many production applications are deployed in clusters.
 If each application maintains its own cache, then updates made to one cache will not appear in the others.
 A workaround for web based applications is to use sticky sessions, so that a user, having established a session on one server, stays on that server for the rest of the session.
 A workaround for transaction processing systems using Hibernate is to do a session.refresh on each persistent object as part of the save. session.refresh explicitly reloads the object from the database, ignoring any cache values.

-19.3 Replicated Cache
+20.3 Replicated Caches

-Another solution is to replicate data between the caches to keep them consistent.
-This is sometimes called cache coherency.
-Applicable operations include:
+One solution is to replicate data between the caches to keep them consistent, or coherent.
+Typical operations which Applicable operations include:

 - put

 - update (put which overwrites an existing entry)

 - remove